endymion1818/deliciousreverie/content/post/not-proud.md

 +++
 date = "2019-01-30T14:21:21+01:00"
 draft = false
-title = "Im Not Proud"
+title = "I'm Not Proud"
-description = "I'm not proud of the code I wrote.
+description = "I'm not proud of the code I wrote today.
 In fact, I hated it.
-But thats okay, it did what it needed to.
-And Im going to redo it tomorrow." categories = [
+But that's okay, it did what it needed to.
+And I'm going to redo it tomorrow." categories = [
   "development"
 ]
 tags = [
     "professional-development",
     "tools-and-processes"
 ]

 +++

 Today was a stressful day.
 I was working to a set deadline on which a lot of other tasks depended.
 I felt that if I failed to achieve my work, there would be a cascade effect that could lead to delaying the release of a product I have been working on.

 I didn't want that to happen.
 But I'm not proud of what I did to avoid it.